-2.3.1 Algorithms Recap (a) and (b) then look at the suitability of different algorithms for a given task and data set, in terms of execution time and space. (c) Measures and methods to determine the efficiency of different algorithms, Big O notation (constant, linear, polynomial, exponential and logarithmic complexity). (d) Comparison of the complexity of algorithms. (e) Algorithms for the main data structures, (stacks, queues, trees, linked lists, depth-first (post-order) and breadth-first traversal of trees). (f) Standard algorithms (bubble sort, insertion sort, merge sort, quick sort, Dijkstra's shortest path algorithm, A algorithm, binary search and linear search).
+In a solution where a decision has to be taken. (b) Determine the logical conditions that affect the outcome of a decision. (c) Determine how decisions affect flow through a program.
+Measures and methods to determine the efficiency of different algorithms, Big O notation (constant, linear, polynomial, exponential and logarithmic complexity). (d) Comparison of the complexity of algorithms. (e) Algorithms for the main data structures, (stacks, queues, trees, linked lists, depthfirst (post-order) and breadth-first traversal of trees). (f) Standard algorithms (bubble sort, insertion sort, merge sort, quick sort, Dijkstra's shortest path algorithm, A algorithm, binary search and linear search).